aataraxiaa/petethedeveloper-hugo/content/post/codeCoverageXcode.md

 A good approach to take is to work through all the types in our project, adding tests where possible for each type.

-This can broken down into two steps;
+This can be broken down into two steps;

 1. If possible, ensure every public method has at least one corresponding test